dewott-technologies/bootstrap/site/content/docs/4.3/layout/grid.md

 - Thanks to flexbox, grid columns without a specified `width` will automatically layout as equal width columns.
 For example, four instances of `.col-sm` will each automatically be 25% wide from the small breakpoint and up.
 See the [auto-layout columns](#auto-layout-columns) section for more examples.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So, if you want three equal-width columns across, you can use `.col-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
-- Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.no-gutters` on the `.row`.
+- Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.g-0` on the `.row`.
 - To make the grid responsive, there are five grid breakpoints, one for each [responsive breakpoint]({{< docsref "/layout/overview#responsive-breakpoints" >}}): all breakpoints (extra small), small, medium, large, and extra large.
 - Grid breakpoints are based on minimum width media queries, meaning **they apply to that one breakpoint and all those above it** (e.g., `.col-sm-4` applies to small, medium, large, and extra large devices, but not the first `xs` breakpoint).
 - You can use predefined grid classes (like `.col-4`) or [Sass mixins](#sass-mixins) for more semantic markup.
+- The horizontal gutter width can be changed with `.gx-*` classes like `.gx-2` (smaller horizontal gutters) or `.gx-xl-4` (larger horizontal gutters on viewports larger than the `xl` breakpoint).
+- The vertical gutter width can be changed with `.gy-*` classes like `.gy-2` (smaller vertical gutters) or `.gy-xl-4` (larger vertical gutters on viewports larger than the `xl` breakpoint).
+To achieve vertical gutters, additional margin is added to the bottom of each column.
+The `.row` counteracts this margin to the bottom with a negative margin.
+- The gutter width in both directions can be changed with `.g-*` classes like `.g-2` (smaller gutters) or `.g-xl-4` (larger gutters on viewports larger than the `xl` breakpoint)

 Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#flexbug-9).